Burroughs Large Systems: Display registers

 A stack hardware optimization is the provision of D (or "display") registers.
+The D registers correspond to scope in source programs, that is nesting in the source.
 These are registers that point to the start of each called stack frame.
-These registers are updated automatically as procedures are entered and exited and are not accessible by any software.
-There are 32 D registers, which is what limits to 32 levels of lexical nesting.
+These registers are updated automatically as procedures are entered and exited and are not accessible by any software other than the MCP.
+There are 32 D registers, which is what limits operations to 32 levels of lexical nesting.

 Consider how we would access a lexical level 2 (D[2]) global variable from lexical level 5 (D[5]).
 Suppose the variable is 6 words away from the base of lexical level 2.
 It is thus represented by the address couple (2, 6).
 If we don't have D registers, we have to look at the control word at the base of the D[5] frame, which points to the frame containing the D[4] environment.
 We then look at the control word at the base of this environment to find the D[3] environment, and continue in this fashion until we have followed all the links back to the required lexical level.
 This is not the same path as the return path back through the procedures which have been called in order to get to this point.
 (The architecture keeps both the data stack and the call stack in the same structure, but uses control words to tell them apart.)

 As you can see, this is quite inefficient just to access a variable.
 With D registers, the D[2] register points at the base of the lexical level 2 environment, and all we need to do to generate the address of the variable is to add its offset from the stack frame base to the frame base address in the D register.
 (There is an efficient linked list search operator LLLU, which could search the stack in the above fashion, but the D register approach is still going to be faster.)
 With D registers, access to entities in outer and global environments is just as efficient as local variable access.